-- Consent not given - Update ATS to opt out the contact and/or forget the contact
+Consent revoked - Update ATS to opt-out the contact and/or forget the contact

 This is generally done across 2 - 3 emails, with a week or so between.
 In each email, we recommend alerting the contact that they will no longer receive opportunities from you.
 The last step will be a wait period (we suggest around 2-3 weeks) to allow them time to click the link before assuming that consent was not given.

 A common point of view is to frame the message around you wanting to help them improve their career and being given their consent allows you to do that.

 Often this is a very simple or plain text message with a large YES button and link to your data policy.
 Herefish will track them clicking the YES button or visiting the YES page on your website (explained in a later step).

 When a new contact is added to the system this automation will ensure they are informed that you've got their data and allow them to provide you with consent.
 Similar to the campaign above, you'd likely have a simple button with a YES and link to your data policy.

 Depending on your Recruitment CRM and process, Herefish can update the appropriate fields based on the candidate/contact record.